We want our traditional worship to be meaningful.

 Our main act of worship is at 11am on Sunday morning.
 The service alternates each week between Holy Communion and Morning Prayer.
 This service is more formal than the others, and usually we sung four or five hymns.
 It is usually finished shortly after midday.
 Refreshments are served after the service every other week.
 Children stay with their parents in the church for about ten minutes, before going to the adjoining Halls for Sunday School.

 At 6:30pm on Sundays we have a range of different services, including Evening Prayer, Compline, the Late Evening Office, and Holy Communion.
 On the first and third Sundays of each month these services are led by our Choir, whilst the second, fourth, and fifth Sundays are less formal.
 No service lasts more than 30 minutes.

 Our regular mid-week service is at 10:30am on Wednesday morning.
 This is always Holy Communion, and includes an informal discussion on the Bible passages.
 There are no hymns at this service, at it lasts for around 40 minutes.
 There are always refreshments served afterwards.

 Throughout the year we commemorate important people and events in the history of the Church, such as St Patrick.
-These Holy Days fall on the same date each year, but the day of the week changes from year to year.
-If they are a Sunday or a Wednesday, then we remember them at our regular services.
-If the date falls on a different day, then we often have a service of Holy Communion at 7:30pm on Mondays, Tuesdays, and Thursdays, and at 11am on Fridays.
+These Holy Days fall on the same date each year, but sometimes we transfer them.
+If they are on a Sunday, Wednesday, or Thursday, then we celebrate them on those days.
+If the date falls on a different day, then we often transfer them to the Sunday or Thursday which precedes them.
 These services last for around 30 minutes.
 Occasionally we celebrate the Holy Day on the nearest Sunday, so as to encourage as many parishioners as possible to join us.